-Many product managers in consumer and business markets can piggyback on ongoing early-adopter programs.
+Many product managers in consumer and business markets can piggy-back on ongoing early-adopter programs.
 These programs maintain a list of customers who've expressed an interest in taking part in product trials.
-You can use customer profile information in this program to decide who you want to be involved as your lead customers.
+You can use customer profile information in this program to decide who you want to involve as your lead customers.

-If you are selling to businesses, a good place to start your search for ideal lead customers are your sales teams.
+If you are selling to businesses, a good place to start your search for ideal lead customers is your sales teams.